 Hi!
 I’m Angela, a lover of sunshine, palm trees, avocados, seafood, creativity, and the colour pink.
-I currently live in beautiful Vancouver, BC (west coast, best coast!) and am a proud plant mum to my 30+ house plants.
+I currently live in beautiful Los Angeles, California (west coast, best coast!) and am a proud plant mum to my 30+ house plants.
 I’m so excited that you’ve decided to stop by my little corner of the internet.
-While you’re here, my hope is that I can inspire you to cook something tasty, get sweaty, get crafty, or simply just take a few minutes for you.
+While you’re here, my hope is that I can inspire you to get crafty, get creative, or simply just take a little time for yourself.

 Got 3 minutes?
 Here’s the nutshell version of my About story:

 If you’ve arrived here in search of healthy recipes and fitness inspo, you’re sure to find plenty.
 Back in 2010, this blog started as Eat-Spin-Run-Repeat.com (more about this below) where I wrote about my favourite new gluten-free and dairy-free recipes, my workouts, the races I was competing in, and a lot more.
 My passion for health and fitness led me to becoming a certified Health Coach in 2012, and a certified Culinary Nutrition Expert in 2016.
 While I no longer offer health coaching services, wellness is still a central pillar of my life.

 In 2018, I moved from Vancouver to LA to pursue what is still today, my dream job.
 A few months in, I made the decision to take a breather from blogging.
 I’d let it become a huge, very consuming part of my life by that point, but I knew deep down that I needed to pursue other areas.
 I wanted to trade screen time for more real-life connection, exploring and adventure.